TamaraErby/RetroRecords.MVCFinal/README.md

 # RetroRecords.MVCFinal
-About
 For this project, I built a simple Music Store with .NET Framework MVC 5 Web using n-tier architecture.
 C# was the main language used to create the models, logic, and API.
-Database Entity Detail

   1. Artist
       Description: Customers can browse vinyls by Artist ArtistId (Primary Key): Uniquely identifies each Artist with an integer